Spirits can be playful and move things where they like them.

 Nellie had many gifts and talents.
 She made a living while prospecting for silver herself.
 She also was terrific at fundraising!
 As soon as she settled in, she raised money for a new hospital among other things needed for a caring society.
 The hospital opened in 1881.

 Nellie was a gifted business woman, a tremendous cook with high standards for the restaurant and the rooms.
 When her widowed sister and her nieces and nephews came to Tombstone, she took them in, and opened up another business; a hotel.
-She ran that with her sister.
-Her sister eventually died of TB in Tombstone.
+She ran that with her sister, who eventually died of TB in Tombstone.

-Nellie was called “The Angel of Tombstone,” as she took care of down and out miners.
-She also had a strong conscience, and wasn’t afraid to confront those who had bad ethics.
+Nellie was called “The Angel of Tombstone,” as she took care of down-and-out miners.
+She also had a strong conscience, and wasn’t afraid to confront those with bad ethics.
 Five outlaws who were doomed to be hung because of the murdering spree they went on, sat in the Tombstone jail.
-Nellie visited them in jail and converted them all to faith before they died by hanging.
+Nellie visited them in jail and converted them all to faith before the hanging.

-A local man saw the opportunity to make some money from their hanging.
-He built a observation stand and sold tickets to watch the hangings of all five men.
+A local man saw the opportunity to make some money from their execution.
+He built an observation stand and sold tickets.
 After exhausting her legal ways to stop this, Nellie turned to covert actions.

-Nellie called upon all of her numerous mining friends for a favor.
-Before the hanging that was scheduled to happen the next day, the miners tore down the observation stand with gusto.
-No one pressed charges, as everyone who bought tickets admired her so for all the good works she had done in Tombstone.
+She called upon all of her mining friends for a favor.
+Before the hanging, which was scheduled for the next day, the miners tore down the observation stand with gusto.
+No one pressed charges, as even those who bought tickets admired her so for all of her good works in Tombstone.

-A variety of lawmen rented rooms here, such as Sheriff John Slaughter, who was the head lawman for the Cochise County, during the time after the Earp/Cowboy confrontations and peace had come to Tombstone.
+A variety of lawmen rented rooms here, such as Sheriff John Slaughter, who was the head lawman for Cochise County, after the Earp/Cowboy confrontations and peace had come to Tombstone.

 Nellie also traveled around the southwest, drawn to places with silver strikes; setting up restaurants wherever she went.
 She always raised money for good works and lived a stellar life to be admired and praised.

-Nellie came back to Tombstone as a home base, and picked up where she left off at the restaurant.
-She eventually went to Canada and died at a very old age.
+She came back to Tombstone as a home base, and picked up where she left off at the restaurant.
+Nellie eventually went to Canada, where she died at a very old age.

-This adobe continued on as a hotel, a boarding house and sometimes a restaurant business throughout the eras, owned by a series of owners.
-Its location was right across from the major attraction in town; the OK Corral where tourists came for reenactments of that fateful day.
+The adobe, continued on as a hotel, a boarding house, and sometimes a restaurant through the eras, under many owners.
+Its location was right across from the major attraction in town, the OK Corral, where tourists came for gunfight reenactments of that fateful day.

 In 1959, a fast burning fire, bolstered by thirty mile an hour winds destroyed the old Nellie Cashman adobe.
-A new replica of the adobe was built with improved features and rooms around the courtyard with an updated kitchen.
-It opened once again as The Russ House, Nellie Cashman’s Restaurant, and finally it became Cafe Margarita.
+A new replica was built with improved features and rooms around the courtyard, with an updated kitchen.
+It opened once again as The Russ House, Nellie Cashman’s Restaurant, and finally it became the Cafe Margarita.

 HISTORY OF MANIFESTATIONS

-The spirits who keep the living company in Casa Margarita have a connection to this structure or the land that it sits upon.
-Some possible reasons why for these connections are listed below.
+The spirits who keep the living company here have a connection either to this structure or the land that it sits upon.
+Some possible reasons are listed below.

-People who enjoyed a special place while alive, like to still visit it; remembering all the good times they had here.
+People who enjoyed a special place while alive, like to still visit it as spirits remembering all the good times there.

-Brother Sebastian’s Restaurant NE (Apparently, there is a spectral patron who still likes to come and enjoy others who are eating and drinking in his favorite restaurant despite being in spirit form).
+Brother Sebastian’s Restaurant NE (Apparently, there is a spectral patron who still likes to come and enjoy others eating and drinking in his favorite restaurant, despite being in spirit form).

-Wabasha St. Caves MN (Three spirits of murdered gangsters still like to play cards and enjoy the many events that happen here).
+Wabasha St. Caves MN (Three spirits of murdered gangsters still like to play cards and enjoy the many events here).

-The Red Lion Pub, Il (A variety of spectral past customers still like to visit, remember their good times here, and watch the living who are drinking and eating).
+The Red Lion Pub, IL (A variety of spectral customers still like to visit, remember their good times here, and watch the living drinking and eating).

-The Casa Margarita in Tombstone, AZ (Spirits who loved to eat here like to visit).
+The Casa Margarita in Tombstone, AZ (Spirits who loved to eat here in life like to visit).

-People who are forced by circumstances beyond their control, or because of their own choices that resulted in not being able to do what they loved to do in life, sometimes try to make up for it, finding some comfort in letting the living know that they are back.
+People who are forced by circumstances beyond their control, or because their own choices prevented them from doing what they loved to do in life, sometimes try to make up for it, and find comfort in letting the living know that they are back.

 Liberty Hall, KY (The spirit of Mrs. Marick died before she could be of much help to her grieving niece, so as a spirit she has tried to help the living anyway she can!).

-Captain Benson Bailey House NE (Captain Bailey is restless because he didn’t figure out how his wife died, which led to his own death by the same murderous way).
+Captain Benson Bailey House NE (Captain Bailey is restless because he couldn’t figure out how his wife died, which led to his own death in the same murderous way).

-Hartford Twain House, CT (The Twain family had to move out of their forever home because of money issues and because the place was a sorrowful reminder that their daughter died of her ailments).
+Hartford Twain House, CT (The Twain family had to move out of their forever home over money issues and because the place was a sorrowful reminder of the death of their daughter).

 The Casa Margarita in Tombstone, AZ (Perhaps someone who owned this place had to give it up because they died suddenly, or made unwise business decisions, or had to move on to another town.
-Perhaps they lost their structure in the fire).
+Perhaps they lost it in the fire).

-People who enjoyed working or owning an establishment, sometimes as spirits want a more hands-on role and continue to work or manage, visit or reside in their old, beloved place of employment or business.
+People who enjoyed working or owning an establishment, sometimes want a more hands-on role and continue to work or manage, visit or reside in their old, beloved place of employment or business as spirits.

-The Lake Hotel WY (A spirit of a porter still appears in solid form and asks guest if he can carry their bags up to their room, and does so).
+The Lake Hotel WY (The spirit of a porter still appears in solid form and asks guests if he can carry their bags up to their room, and does so).

-Bair Bistro, Washington (The spirit of the original owner tries to be involved with the current business here).
+Bair Bistro, WA (The spirit of the original owner tries to be involved with the current business here).

-Farnsworth House PA (Spirit of a former mistress or head housekeeper, checks up on the supplies).
+Farnsworth House PA (The spirit of a former mistress or head housekeeper, checks up on the supplies).

-The Casa Margarita in Tombstone, AZ (Some staff members have felt that some friendly eyes have been watching them do their job).
+The Cafe Margarita in Tombstone, AZ (Some staff members have felt that friendly eyes have been watching them do their job).

-Sometimes spirits will connect to the land where their special structure in this land stood; and will sometimes move into the new structure built on this favored spot.
+Sometimes spirits will connect to the land where their special structure once stood; and will sometimes move into the any structure built on their favored spot.

-Custer House, ND (When the Custer House was rebuilt using the exact plans that Custer himself drew up, and the Custer artifacts and furniture were added, the Custer family and the officers who used to hang out here gladly moved back inside!).
+Custer House, ND (When the Custer House was rebuilt using the exact plans that Custer himself drew up, and the Custer artifacts and furniture were added, the spirits of the Custer family and the officers who used to hang out here gladly moved back inside!).

 Rialto Theater, IN (When a theatre was built upon land that was once a farm, the spirits of the farm residents gladly moved inside to help and encourage the living).

-Pittsburgh National Aviary, PA (Inmates who died in the prison that once stood here love to walk through the Pittsburgh National Aviary which helps to calm their restlessness).
+Pittsburgh National Aviary, PA (Inmates who died in the prison that once stood here love to walk through the Aviary, which helps to calm their restlessness).

-The Casa Margarita in Tombstone, AZ (While the original structure burned down in 1959, spirits connected to the old structure or the land that it sat upon apparently have moved back into the new 1959 structure; probably appreciating all the new improvements).
+The Cafe Margarita in Tombstone, AZ (While the original structure burned down in 1959, spirits connected to it or to the land that it sat upon, apparently have moved back into the 1959 replica, probably appreciating all the new improvements).

-Sprits whose lives are cut short because they were murdered by the hands of another, sometimes are restless, want justice, and/or try to fit into their old lives the best they can.
+Sprits whose lives are cut short because they were murdered, sometimes are restless, want justice, and/or try to live their old lives the best they can.
 They often hang around the property where they were killed.

-The Lumber Baron’s Inn CO (Two young women were brutally killed during the time when the mansion was a low-rent boarding house in a run-down neighborhood.
+The Lumber Baron’s Inn CO (Two young women were brutally killed when the mansion was a low-rent boarding house in a run-down neighborhood.
 Their spirits still wait for justice).

-Saint John’s Twin Cinemas, OR (A spirit of a Vaudevillian performer who was murdered in the alley behind the theatre still is a friendly, helpful protector of the staff and owners).
+Saint John’s Twin Cinemas, OR (The spirit of a Vaudevillian performer who was murdered in the alley behind the theatre still is a friendly, helpful protector of the staff and owners).

-Lucky’s Tavern, Fl (A mobster who was shot just outside of this structure many years ago has decided to move into the building, and joined the managerial staff, doing his part to keep an eye on the employees; using his gruff ways).
+Lucky’s Tavern, FL (A mobster who was shot just outside of this bar many years ago has decided to move into the building, and joined the managerial staff, doing his part to keep an eye on the employees using his gruff ways).

-The Casa Margarita in Tombstone, AZ (Sometime during this building’s history, a young woman who was a boarder was murdered by another boarder of this building too.
-She amuses herself in the restaurant, trying to work through her restlessness by acts of levity and playfulness).
+The Cafe Margarita in Tombstone, AZ (Sometime during this building’s history, a young woman who was a boarder was murdered by another boarder.
+She amuses herself in the restaurant, trying to work through her restlessness through acts of levity and playfulness).

-Hassayampa Inn, AZ (A spirit of a bride who killed herself reacts when people state that she doesn’t exist, or bring up what she did to herself).
+Hassayampa Inn, AZ (The spirit of a bride who killed herself reacts when people state that she doesn’t exist, or bring up what she did to herself).

-Rex Restaurant, MT (A spirit of a murdered bartender will knock a book off the shelf above the bar so it flies at people who claim that spirits don’t exist).
+Rex Restaurant, MT (The spirit of a murdered bartender will knock a book off the shelf above the bar so it flies at people who claim that spirits don’t exist).

 Brumder Mansion, WI (A member of a paranormal investigation team openly stated that he didn’t believe in spirits.
-As a result, he had a hard time finding his coat that had mysteriously wound up on top of the coat rack after a search for it.
-The coat wasn’t there in that place when he first started to look for it, as it would’ve been seen by anyone helping in the hunt for the coat).
+As a result, he soon had a hard time finding his coat, which had mysteriously wound up on top of the coat rack after a long search for it.
+The coat wasn’t there when he first started to look for it, as it would’ve been seen by anyone helping in the hunt for the coat).

-The Casa Margarita in Tombstone, AZ (Customers of the Cafe Margarita need to watch what they say or discuss, especially if they don’t believe in spirits.
+The Cafe Margarita in Tombstone, AZ (Customers of the Cafe Margarita need to watch what they say or discuss, especially if they don’t believe in spirits.
 A spirit has sensitive feelings here).

-A variety of spirits very much like the rebuilt adobe and make personal appearances, as well as amuse themselves in other ways as unseen presences.
+A variety of spirits very much like the rebuilt adobe and make personal appearances, as well as amusing themselves in other ways as unseen presences.

 Electric lights have a mind of their own; being an irresistible temptation to a spectral visitor or resident.